mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 ### `UPDATE`, `INSERT`, `DELETE`

 On `UPDATE` T2 outputs `200` as Bob's balance — dirty read.

-On `INSERT` and `DELETE` T2 outputs different number of rows.
+On `INSERT` and `DELETE` T2 outputs different number of rows — also dirty read.

-With `READ COMMITTED` T2 blocks until you commit/rollback T1 or until you cancel T2.
+To avoid dirty read use `READ COMMITTED` for T2.
+In this case T2 blocks until you commit/rollback T1 or until you cancel T2.

 ```sql
 -- T1